enpit/chateau-bouble/README.md

 1. developers who want to implement a chat application but do not want to do the chat UI themselves
 2. frontend developers who want to display a conversational UI in their website (with or without any interaction on the users part), but do not need a complete chat backend

-For the purpose of this hackathon, we have also included some demo code which renders the ChateauBuble component and interacts with it.
-When releasing this component to the public after the hackathon, we will remove the demo code in `Demo.js` (and all the corresponding files such as `demo.css`) and just export the `ChateauBuble.js` component.
+For the purpose of this hackathon, we have also included some demo code which renders the ChateauBouble component and interacts with it.
+When releasing this component to the public after the hackathon, we will remove the demo code in `Demo.js` (and all the corresponding files such as `demo.css`) and just export the `ChateauBouble.js` component.

 ## API

 ### messages

 Array of messages that should be rendered.
-When a new message arrives (e.g. from your messaging server) pass the `messages` array with the additional message(s) and Chateau Bublé will render the change accordingly.
+When a new message arrives (e.g. from your messaging server) pass the `messages` array with the additional message(s) and Chateau Boublé will render the change accordingly.
 You should probably save the `messages` in component state (or in your Redux store if you use that).

 ### onAddMessage

-Function that is executed when the user sends a new message via Chateau Bublé.
+Function that is executed when the user sends a new message via Chateau Boublé.
 This is where you should send the message to your server (if you have any).
 In most cases you should also update your `messages` to include the newly added message.
 See the `onAddMessage` function in 'Usage' for an example.

 ### theme